Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs: Statistical Estimates of the EGRB Anisotropy

 \subsection{Isotropy of the 2FGL}

-Clustering of the 2FGL sources would presumably decrease their representation in the masked sample.
-However, evidence for this isotropy may be found in the investigation of mask dependence in \citet{Fermi_aniso}\footnote{We do not appeal directly to the EGRB power spectrum since to do so we would necessarily beg the question, having assumed that the background is due nearly exclusively to point sources.
-Nonetheless, that we do find this to be the case, in retrospect the EGRB power spectrum provides powerful confirmation of this assumption.}.
+Clustering of the 2FGL sources would presumably decrease their representation in the sample after application of the mask.
+However, evidence for this isotropy may be found in the investigation of mask dependence in \citet{Fermi_aniso}\footnote{We do not appeal directly to the EGRB power spectrum since to do so we would beg the question, having assumed that the background is due nearly exclusively to point sources.
+Nonetheless, that we do find this to be the case, in retrospect, the EGRB power spectrum provides powerful confirmation of this assumption.}.
 Assuming Poisson statistics, with 154 more high-latitude sources ($|b|\ge30^\circ$) found in the 2FGL than in the 1FGL, the anticipated ratio of unmasked sky fractions is

-where $\Omega_{\rm psm}=\pi(2^\circ)^2=3.83\times10^{-3}~{\rm sr}$ is the solid angle of the point source mask.
+where $\Omega_{\rm psm}=\pi(2^\circ)^2=3.83\times10^{-3}~{\rm sr}$ is the solid angle of the point-source mask and $\Omega_b(|b|\ge30^\circ)=2\pi$ is the solid angle residing above the Galactic latitude mask.
 This agrees nearly exactly with the stated ratio in \citet{Fermi_aniso}, $0.295/0.325 = 0.907$, and our own estimate (see Appendix \ref{sec:CV}), $0.310/0.338=0.917$, providing some confidence that clustering may be neglected.
 A more complete comparison of source properties with various latitude cuts is presented in Appendix \ref{sec:CV}, where it was found that at Galactic latitudes above $15^\circ$ the source populations are statistically similar (i.e., have similar flux and spectral properties) and have nearly identical numbers of point sources per unit solid angle at different Galactic latitudes (i.e., once the Galactic component no longer contributes significantly, the number of objects per square degree is fixed within the expected Poisson fluctuations).